davelawson/grim/GAME.md

 All cards fall into one of the below categories.
 Some of those categories are then further divided into subcategories.
 The category of a card determines the parameters that can be present on the card, and the general template.
 In addition to parameters, any card can include text that doesn't necessarily conform to any category rules.

-### Wizard

-The Wizard card is picked at the beginning, and never drawn from the deck.
-It remains in play for the entirety of the game, and provides a baseline magical aptitude and resource generation.

-Parameters:

-- Magical affinities
-- Wis income
-- Wealth income

 ### Assets

-Cards that once played, tend to remain in play.
+Cards that, once played, tend to remain in play, providing benefits to the wizard.
 Assets tend to provide affinities and generate resources.

 #### Minions

 Minions are assets that represent loyal followers that are able to undertake challenges on behalf of the wizard.
+Minions can become exhausted.
+When exhausted, their upkeep must still be paid, but they are unable to attempt challenges, or provide affinities to the wizard.
+A common way for minions to become exhausted is to undertake a challenge.
+Another way is to suffer injury.

 Parameters:

-- Cost: resources that are expended, and affinities that are satisfied, before the minion can be recruited
-- Wage: resources that need to be expected at the end of each turn to prevent the minion from abandoning the wizard
+- Upkeep: resources that must be paid at the end of each turn, or the minion is discarded
-- Attributes
+- Attributes (typical range 0-3)
   - Might: capacity for physical violence
   - Charm: ability to exert social influence
   - Acuity: aptitude for noticing things and unravelling mysteries
-  - Magic: facility wielding and understanding magical phenomena
+  - Essence: facility wielding and understanding magical phenomena
+- Affinities: a set of domains the minion is familiar with

 #### Artefacts